 The findings appear in the current edition of Neuron.

 "Most people are familiar with neurons, cells that process and transmit information in the brain.
-Glial cells, on the other hand, make-up about 80 percent of the cells in the brain and function by providing trophic support to neruons, participating in neurotransmission, myelin sheaths for axons, and comprise the blood brain barrier," said Dr. Benjamin Deneen, assistant professor of neuroscience at BCM.
+Glial cells, on the other hand, make-up about 80 percent of the cells in the brain and function by providing trophic support to neurons, participating in neurotransmission, myelin sheaths for axons, and comprise the blood brain barrier," said Dr. Benjamin Deneen, assistant professor of neuroscience at BCM.
 "Importantly, glia have been linked to numerous CNS pathologies, from brain tumors and spinal cord injury and several neurological disorders including, Retts Syndrome, ALS, and Multiple Sclerosis.
 Therefore deciphering how glial cells are generated is key to understanding brain function during health and disease."

-As researchers began investigating glial development in chicks they started by going backwards – examing what steps were needed before the glial cells matured.
+As researchers began investigating glial development in chicks they started by going backwards – examining what steps were needed before the glial cells matured.
 They discovered that glial cells are specified in neural stem cells when the transcription factor NFIA is induced.

 Taking another step back in the transcriptional cascade, they looked for what triggered NFIA induction.